MustangProtocol/mustang-docs/docs/user-docs/streaming.md

 Anyone can start streams with USND right now here: https://app.superfluid.org/

-Nerite has the [Superfluid](https://superfluid.org/) protocol built into it—-USND is a "[pure Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens#pure-super-tokens)" that supports streaming.
+Mustang has the [Superfluid](https://superfluid.org/) protocol built into it—-USND is a "[pure Super Token](https://docs.superfluid.org/docs/concepts/overview/super-tokens#pure-super-tokens)" that supports streaming.
 That means you can make real-time, ongoing USND payments.
 When you open a stream, USND is sent linearly over time until you edit or close the stream with another transaction.
 You can send $0.000001 per second for two weeks, $5 per month for a year, $100 per hour indefinitely...
 It's completely up to you.

 :::tip